phobos2077/fo2_ecco/docs/ecco_readme.txt

 - New book for Traps skill added.

-> BARTER:
+> BARTER & ECONOMY:
-- Selling prices are affected by skill. (at lower levels prices may drop as low as 25% from their normal margin).
+- Selling prices are affected by skill and generally are much lower until you get Barter skill high enough.
 This way, if you want to get rich by selling weapons, invest into Barter, or you'll need to sell many times more than before.
+- Prices are ~40% lower than base game.
+This makes money more valuable and quest-related money transactions more meaningful.
-- Buying prices are comparable to base game, but have a steeper curve (slightly higher on low skill, lower on high skill) - see barter.ini or barter SSL code for detailed formula.
+- Buying prices have a steeper curve to increase the importance of Barter skill (slightly higher on low skill, lower on high skill) - see barter.ini or barter SSL code for detailed formula.
+- Prices of some end-game transactions were reduced to accomodate deflated economy.
 - Some misc items prices were adjusted, so you can still make profit selling them, especially in early game (gecko pelts and scorpion tails in Klamath, etc.).
 - Some items have their prices differ between towns to simulate supply/demand differences.
 - New book for Barter skill added.